Arranging A Funeral

 When a death occurs, it is usual for people to be unsure of what to do.
 You may experience a sense of shock, disbelief or numbness.
 We will help support and guide you through the initial steps and provide advice on other things you may need to think about when a loved one passes.

 If someone passes away at home, the first person to be contacted is the Doctor of the deceased.
-The Doctor or locum, will attend to confirm that the death has occurred.
-Once this is done, you need to contact Gateway to arrange the transfer of the deceased into our care.
-There is no hurry for this, if you want to spend quiet time with your loved one.
+The doctor or locum, will attend to confirm that the death has occurred.
+Once this is done, you can contact Gateway to arrange the transfer of the deceased into our care.
+There is no hurry for this, if you want to spend quiet time with your loved one let us know when you’re ready and we will work to your timeframe.

 If a death occurs at an aged care home or a hospital, Gateway can be contacted by either yourself or the staff to arrange transfer of the deceased into our care.